feanb/MusicBiz/README.md

 ### Features
 ***
-The Music Tracks Web App has a variety of features that make it a great tool for managing your music library:
+The MusicBiz App has a variety of features that make it a great tool for managing your music library:

 * Add tracks to your playlist: Easily add new tracks to your playlist by searching for them in the app's database